Last Updated: May 22nd, 2023

 “Therapy is Too Expensive”

-It’s also helpful to reframe psychotherapy as a medical cost rather than a personal splurge.
-Many of us wouldn’t think twice about shelling out for medication or surgery.
+It’s also helpful to reframe psychotherapy as a wellness expense rather than a personal splurge.
 Rather than lumping therapy costs in with your coffee or wardrobe budget for the month, see it as what it actually is: an investment in your mental health.
+A necessity to directly improve your mental and emotional well-being and live a life centered on what brings you peace and joy.

 “I Don’t Need Therapy – My Friends are My Therapists”